around-star/DyNeRF_nODE/README.md

 ## Generalizing across different initial conditions

-We train our model on a few trajectories with different initial conditions (i.e. positions and velocities), while keeping the physical parameter the same.
-Our model generalizes to unseen initial conditions and generates novel trajectories.
+We train our model on a limited set of trajectories with varying initial conditions (i.e., positions and velocities) while keeping the physical parameter constant.
+The model successfully generalizes to unseen initial conditions and generates novel trajectories.

 ### Scene 1
 <!-- Generalization Pendulum -->